screenshotbot/screenshotbot-oss/README.md

 and we'll automatically pull in an Common Lisp dependencies with Quicklisp.

-*Update Now 2022: As of this time both ImageMagick 6 and 7 will work with Screenshotbot.
+*Update Nov 2022: As of this time both ImageMagick 6 and 7 will work with Screenshotbot.
 The default Docker image uses 6, but if you are working with large number of images, we recommend compiling IM7 with QuantumDepth 8 and HDRI disabled.*